 Health and Safety

-Medical information must be received at least TWO WEEKS PRIOR to the start of your child’s session.
-Please fill out all information as completely and accurately as possible.
+Medical information must be received PRIOR to the start of your child’s session.
+Please fill out all information online and any additional foerms as completely and accurately as possible.
 Missing information could delay assistance to your child in the event of an emergency.
 Any medical information received will be treated with complete confidentiality.

 Medical information is reviewed and only pertinent information is relayed to the Counselors and Instructors so that they can provide the greatest level of comfort and security for all campers.
 You may be contacted by the lead staff if clarification is required with regard to any issue or condition.